Tanz0rz/haxe-fmod/docs/getting-started.md

 === "Heaps"

     Call `FmodHeapsSetup.preload()` once from your `hxd.App`'s `init()`.
-It initializes FMOD, loads the default banks through Heaps' own binary loader, and calls back once both are ready.
+It initializes FMOD and loads the default banks, then calls back once both are ready.
 The first scene then plays at once, on HTML5 too.
 See [Engine components](guides/components.md#setup).

     ```haxe
     import haxefmod.FmodManager;